setinski/Information-Set-Decoding-Analysis/README.md

-# Computational Complexity of Generalized Syndrome Decoding Problem
+# Information Set Decoding Analysis
 In this project, we analyze the complexity of the classical and quantum information set decoding algorithms used to solve the generalized version of the syndrome decoding problem.
 For more details, refer to https://arxiv.org/abs/2104.12810.

 ## Requirements